barrucadu/ozymandias/docs/errors.markdown

 [problem details object]: https://tools.ietf.org/html/rfc7807

-## Job has unsatisfiable dependencies
+## Pod has unsatisfiable dependencies

-A job configuration has containers with dependencies which either form a loop, or which reference undefined containers.
+A pod configuration has containers with dependencies which either form a loop, or which reference undefined containers.

 **This could be caused by:**

-- an error in your job configuration
+- an error in your pod configuration
 - a bug in Ozymandias

 **Before reporting an issue:**